ayushsharma82/EasyDDNS/README.md

 ## Dependencies

-### For ESP8266:
+#### For ESP8266:
 - [ESP8266 Core Library](https://github.com/esp8266/Arduino)

-### For ESP32:
+#### For ESP32:
 - [Arduino core for ESP32](https://github.com/espressif/arduino-esp32)

 <br>

 ## Examples
-EasyDDNS Library uses only 3 Lines of Code to run the requested update server on your ESP8266 or ESP32.
+EasyDDNS Library uses only 3 lines of code to run the requested update server on your ESP8266 or ESP32.

 ##### DynDNS:<br>